box/developer.box.com/content/guides/webhooks/v2/signatures-v2.md

 In order to attach signatures to an application's notifications, you must first generate signature keys for the application.

-To configure your application's keys, navigate to the application in the Developer Console.
-Click on the **Webhooks** tab and locate the **Generate Key** buttons.
+To configure your application's keys follow the steps below:

+1. Navigate to the application in the developer console.
+2. Click on the **Webhooks** tab.
+3. Click the **Manage signature keys** button.
+4. Click the **Generate Key** button to configure your keys.

 Once generating the primary or secondary key, copy the value, as you will need it to verify the webhook payloads.
 Every webhook will now include a